zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-03-Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus.md

     - Add 0.75g of agarose and 50ml of 1x TAE ("New" container) to flask
     - Microwave for 45 seconds and remove from microwave using heat-protective glove.
  - Once cool enough to hold from the bottom of the flask, add 1 uL of gel green stain.
- - Swirl and pour into gel mould with two 14-well combs.
+ - Swirl and pour into gel mold with two 14-well combs.
  - Once solidified (~30 minutes), cover with 1X TAE ("Used" container) as a running buffer
  - To each of the samples in the QC strip tubes (after Qubiting you should have about ~9 uL left),
     - Add 1uL of purple Tri-Track loading dye into each PCR tube, spin down to mix.